hpcleuven/VscDocumentation/source/jobs/job_advanced.rst

 level switch in the hierarchy that can satisfy a job's request and then allocates the requested resources, based on a best-fit algorithm and the currently available resources.
-This may result in an allocation with more than the optimum number of switches when the cluster is under a heavy load (as is usually the case on the UAntwerp clusters).
+This may result in an allocation with more than the optimum number of switches when the cluster is under a heavy load.

 A user can request a maximum number of switches for a job using the ``--switches=<count>`` option.
 Usually, one would specify ``--switches=1`` here to make sure the job runs on